erikksuzuki/erikksuzuki/README.md

-Product-oriented Software Engineer with experience building complex SaaS (Software as a Service) platforms and SPAs (Single Page Applications).
+Product Engineer with experience building complex Software-as-a-Service platforms and SPAs (Single Page Applications).
 I come from a background in web design.
-What drives my work is building elegant products that stand the test of time.
 I get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact

 Founder of Alkemyst, a suite of divination tools that I built over a number of years through various iterations, that I am now in the process of consolidating into a single New Age lifestyle platform.
 You can view the website at [https://alkemyst.co](https://alkemyst.co)